TuanUR/cross-blockchain-token-swap/README.md

 ![Bildschirmfoto 2021-02-05 um 16 40 41](https://user-images.githubusercontent.com/64489139/107055978-2666da80-67d2-11eb-8b88-2140a5625a19.png)

 #### ii.) if user is sender (ability to refund)
 The user can hit "Refund" to refund his deposited funds.
 Similarly to case i.), a pop-up window will appear with all the transaction details.
-By confirming the pop-up, the transaction gets executed and the user gets his funds that have been locked in the swap back.
+By confirming the pop-up, the transaction gets executed and the user gets back his funds that have been locked in the swap.

 ![Bildschirmfoto 2021-02-05 um 16 57 07](https://user-images.githubusercontent.com/64489139/107057021-434fdd80-67d3-11eb-96c5-e33f2b908dc3.png)